Supporting our charitable communities

 It’s clear that something needs to be done to both reduce the number of people living in poverty and the amount of food going into landfill, which as a result emits large amounts of carbon into the atmosphere – this is where The Lost Food Project comes in.

-With our latest donation of £21,500, we’re able to help TLFP provide 605,000 meals to create better everyday lives for the many people of Malaysia.
+With our donations of £21,500 in 2023 and £20,000 in 2024, we’ve helped TLFP provide 605,000 meals each year to create better everyday lives for the many people of Malaysia.

 Past partners